JuanDiegoRV/virtualization-lab/README.md

 - Port `8080` is the only application port exposed publicly.
 - Port `9000` remains internal to the Docker container.
 - Private keys such as `*.pem` must never be committed.
-- Environment files containing secrets must not be committed.
+- `.env` files containing secrets must not be committed.
+- The EC2 private key should preferably be stored outside the repository, for example under the user's `.ssh` directory.

 ## Course Framework Extension

 **Work in progress.**

-The course-framework extension is not included in this repository.
-It still needs concurrent request handling, graceful shutdown, configuration of the listening port through an environment variable, Docker container execution, and a successful EC2 deployment.
+The workshop also requires deploying the course's own web framework instead of Spring.
+This extension still needs to be completed and verified with:

+- concurrent request handling;
+- graceful shutdown;
+- listening port configured through an environment variable;
+- Docker container execution;
+- successful EC2 deployment.

+The concurrency change should be implemented in the server component that accepts client connections so that request processing does not block the accept loop.
+This extension must be documented separately once it is implemented and tested.